aws-samples/aws-secure-environment-accelerator/reference-artifacts/Custom-Scripts/Pre-migration/README.md

 Each subcommand of the snapshot tool and its associated actions can be found below:

-- `yarn run snapshot pre` - This command should be run `before` the migupgraderation process.
+- `yarn run snapshot pre` - This command should be run `before` the upgrade process.
 Describes all custom resource states before the upgrade and saves the results in `${aseaPrefix}-config-snapshot`
 - `yarn run snapshot post` - This command should be run `after` the upgrade process.
 Describes all custom resource states after the upgrade and saves the results in `${aseaPrefix}-config-snapshot`
 - `yarn run snapshot report` - This command should be run `after` the pre and post snapshot commands have been run.
 Runs a diff on the Pre and Post snapshot resources and outputs a list of the diffs.
 - `yarn run snapshot reset` - Deletes the DynamoDB table `${aseaPrefix}-config-snapshot`